 I became a mum and shortly after the birth of my second child spent time in America with my family.
 During this time all my qualifications lapsed, and on my return to the UK in 2000, I had a blank canvas for “what’s next?”
 I still needed to be available before and after school, so I decided to enrol on a Foundation in Art & Design at college.
 The next two years were an absolute joy as I found a creative streak I never knew I had.
-At the end of the course I knew I didn’t want to continue with my studies and was drawn to starting a new career.
+At the end of the course I knew I didn’t want to continue further with my studies in art and design and was drawn instead to starting a new career.
 A lifelong love of theatre, along with my new-found creativity, led to me opening a children’s theatre school.
 This was a truly fulfilling 14-year episode of my life.
 Both my children attended, and as grown-ups still feel they benefitted enormously from the skills they learned there.
 It was wonderful to see how our classes gave confidence and self-esteem to so many children and young people – I know we made a difference.